Find the right loan for you

 - the stability of repayments

 - the loan features available.

-Ultimately, the choice of variable or fixed rates will depend upon how much free cash flow your business generates after you've paid all your expenses – including loan repayments:
+Ultimately, the choice of variable or fixed rates will depend on how much free cash flow your business generates after you've paid all your expenses – including loan repayments.

 Loans can be secured or unsecured by various types of assets, including:

 Alternatively, some loans are unsecured by any asset.

 Providing security will usually lower the interest rate on the loan because it decreases the risk for the lender.
 But if you can't repay a loan on time, the lender has the legal right to seize any property or asset that you offer as security.

 - one-off fees such as establishment or application fees